weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 _If you completed [Part one of this tutorial][ch1], you should have all of these dependencies installed._

-##About Part 2
+##About Part 2 of This Guide

-The Part 1 of this guide described how to provision the cluster on the command line manually.
-If you prefer to jump ahead and see Weave in action, then refer to [Putting It All Together](#putting-it-all-together) below, where several helpful shell scripts are provided that automate the process.
+Part 1 of this guide described how to provision the cluster on the command line manually.
+If you prefer to jump ahead and see Weave in action, then refer to [Putting It All Together](#putting-it-all-together) below, where several helpful shell scripts are provided that automate this process.

-Select the number of VMs to provision.
-This example limits the number of VMs to 3 to demonstrate Weave in a cluster environment, and which can still be run comfortably on most laptops.
+To demonstrate Weave in a cluster environment, and still be able to run comfortably on a laptop,  this example limits the number of VMs to 3.
 In a production setting however, you can have any number of hosts in a  Docker Swarm and connect them using Weave.

 Throughout this guide the VMs are referred to as: